mui/material-ui/docs/src/pages/components/tree-view/tree-view.md

 {{"demo": "pages/components/tree-view/DisabledTreeItems.js"}}

-The behaviour of disabled tree items depends on the `disabledItemsFocusable` prop.
+The behavior of disabled tree items depends on the `disabledItemsFocusable` prop.

 If it is false: